Kashagan Offshore Oil Field Project, Kazakhstan

 Icebreaker tugs built by STX Norway Offshore

-JSC Circle Marine Invest's subsidiary Caspian Offshore Construction will operate two icebreaker tugs at the Kashagan field.
-The tugs will be built by STX Norway Offshore under a Nkr450m contract awarded by JSC.
+JSC Circle Marine Invest's subsidiary Caspian Offshore Construction operates two icebreaker tugs at the Kashagan field.
+The tugs were built by STX Norway Offshore under an Nkr450m contract awarded by JSC.

 Development of the Kashagan field in Kazakhstan

-The development plan for the $136bn project, approved in February 2004, foresees production developing in three phases for reserves of seven billion barrels, which could rise to 13 billion through the partial re-injection of gas.
+The development plan for the $136bn project, approved in February 2004, foresees production developing in three phases for proven reserves of about 13 billion barrels.

-Production is initially expected to be 75,000 barrels per day and peak by 2021 to 1.5 million barrels per day - slightly more than Kazakhstan's total current production.
+The field initially produced 60,000bpd and is expected to produce 1.5 million barrels per day by 2021, which is - slightly more than Kazakhstan's total current production.

-Here, the oil will be further stabilised and purified, while the gas drawn for the removal of sulphuric acid will be used partly as fuel to supply the energy necessary for the production plants and partly marketed.
+Here, the oil is further stabilised and purified, while the gas drawn for the removal of sulphuric acid is used partly as fuel to supply the energy necessary for the production plants and partly marketed.

 Sunkar floating production vessel

-The drilling programme at the Astrakhan yard in the Russian Federation has been being carried out by the Sunkar floating production vessel.
+The drilling programme at the Astrakhan yard in the Russian Federation is being carried out by the Sunkar floating production vessel.

 This converted swamp barge was re-designed and modified specifically for Caspian service, in a $100m engineering exercise, which included the installation of two four metre high steel deflector tanks to protect the rig from the ice.
 The barge measures 85x53m and is 5.5m high and is the largest of its type.
 It weighs 6,000t and can hold up to 100 people.